Pop Carn

 Pop Carn is a 2003 Indian Tamil-language romantic drama film written and directed by Nassar.
-The film stars Mohanlal and Simran, and introduces newcomers Kunal Shah and Simran's younger sister Jyothi Naval.
-The title is short for the phrase "Pop Carnival" and a play on the word "popcorn", with a storyline focusing on why marriages between celebrities can suffer due to conflicts between egos.
+The film stars Mohanlal and Simran, and introduces Simran's younger sister Jyothi Naval.
+The title is short for "Pop Carnival" and a play on the word "popcorn", with a storyline focusing on why marriages between celebrities can suffer due to conflicts between egos.
+In 2023, Nassar apologised for directing the film.

 Plot

 Popular music director Vikramaditya returns from a long sabbatical to work with a young music troupe and falls in love with a fusion dancer Jamuna.
 The two marry but fall apart due to their clashing artistic egos.
 Vikramaditya's daughter Megha attempts to reunite her father and mother, but fails.
 The rest of the movie shows how Vikramadithya and Jamuna reuniting which forms the rest of the story.